MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/inbox-rule-to-forward-messages-not-work.md

   - Exchange Online
 ms.date: 3/31/2022
 ---
-# Inbox rule to forward messages doesn't work in Office 365
+# Inbox rule to forward messages doesn't work in Microsoft 365

 _Original KB number:_ &nbsp; 4021948

 ## Symptoms

-Your Inbox rule that has an action forward messages doesn't work in Office 365.
+Your Inbox rule that has an action forward messages doesn't work in Microsoft 365.

 ## Cause

 This behavior is by design when the rule is forwarding messages to 10 or more individual recipients.
-This is a result of the forwarded limit in Office 365, which is described at [Exchange Online Limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).
+This is a result of the forwarded limit in Microsoft 365, which is described at [Exchange Online Limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).

 ## Workaround